Todd Kohlhepp's house

 During questioning, he quickly admitted to murdering Charles David Carver, Johnny Joe Coxie, and Meagan Leigh McCraw-Coxie.

-He also confessed to the quadruple homicide in 2003.
-During questioning, he provided the police with key details about the killings that had never been released to the public.
+He also confessed to the 2003 quadruple homicide, providing police with key details about the killings that had never been released to the public.

-The authorities spared Kohlhepp the death penalty after he agreed to plead guilty to seven counts of murder, two counts of kidnapping, and sexual assault.
+The authorities spared Kohlhepp the death penalty after he agreed to plead guilty to seven counts of murder and two counts of kidnapping.

 In May 2017, he was given seven consecutive life sentences without the possibility of parole.